 Credit Hours: 3.00

-Section Notes: Hybrid format class will meet weekly for 8 weeks, additional work to be completed online.
+Section Notes: Hybrid class - additional classwork to be completed online.
+Textbook provided.
+High School students only.Meeting Times:

 Course Description: A survey of the theories of and current research into the psychological development of individuals from birth to death focusing on the progressive changes experienced in the physical, cognitive and social-emotional domains of life.